JigneshRaval/linked-modules-example/README.md

 1) MyModule-A
 2) MyModule-B ( Main App )

-If I want to link MyModule-A inside MyModule-B, the first fo inside MyModule-A folder and run command : `npm link` this will link your module A, to global npm directory `C:\Users\<yourname>\AppData\Roaming\npm\node_modules\
+If I want to link MyModule-A inside MyModule-B, then:

+1. First go inside MyModule-A folder and run command : `npm link` It will link your module A, to global npm directory `C:\Users\<yourname>\AppData\Roaming\npm\node_modules\

-then go inside Module B in which you want to use your linked module, and run open command prompt from that directory and run `npm link MyModule-A`
+2. Go inside Module B in which you want to use your linked module ( Module A ), and open command prompt from that directory and run `npm link MyModule-A`

-Now you are able to use all the functions/code of Module A, inside Module B.
+3. Now you are able to use all the functions/code of Module A, inside Module B.

 # Module-A